 Sisse Brimberg will offer individual feedback on the photos taken so far, with one-on-ones as well as group sessions.

-Arriving back in Longyearbyen, we will enjoy a farewell breakfast before leaving the ship to prepare for the journey home.
+Arriving back in Longyearbyen, we will enjoy a early farewell breakfast before we disembark our expedition ship and begin our journey back home.

 Thanks for choosing Better Moments for your workshop.

 Local transport: Boat is included

 All excursions.
 We will use 2 Zodiac boats when we cruise the arctic waters of Svalbard searching for wildlife or going ashore for hiking.
 This will give all photographers great flexibility when taking pictures.